Does the MSW program admit students for the spring semester?

 No. New MSW students are admitted only for the fall semester.

-February 1st for all MSW (Mānoa campus-based and Distance Education) applicants.
+February 1st at 11:59 pm EASTERN time for all MSW (Mānoa campus-based and Distance Education) applicants.

 No. We have a Distance Education (DE) option for the MSW program, but online instruction is only one of several distance education delivery modalities utilized in this option.
 For this and other reasons, the DE option is available only at limited locations.
 For more information, go to https://manoa.hawaii.edu/thompson/distanceeducation/.

 Not for most applicants.
-Exception: If more than 25 percent of your undergraduate course work was graded under a nontraditional grading system (e.g. pass/fail, credit/no credit, S/U, etc.), you must take the GRE general test and submit the results to the UH Mānoa Graduate Division Student Services Office.
-For more information, go to http://manoa.hawaii.edu/graduate/content/documentation-requirements and http://manoa.hawaii.edu/graduate/content/standardized-exams.
+Exception: If more than 25 percent of your undergraduate course work was graded under a nontraditional grading system (e.g., pass/fail, credit/no credit, S/U, etc.), you must take the GRE general test and submit the results to the UH Mānoa Graduate Division Student Services Office.
+For more information, go to https://manoa.hawaii.edu/graduate/documentation-requirements/ and https://manoa.hawaii.edu/graduate/standardized-exams/.

 The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required for most international applicants.
 Test scores must be submitted directly to the UH Mānoa Graduate Division Student Services Office.
 A minimum TOEFL score of 560 on the paper-based test or 83 on the internet-based